timholds/font-familiarity/PROJECT_NOTES.md

 - CRAFT expects 3 channel image
 - Patch level character CNN should probably just be in grayscale since we care about shape not color and that should still be preserved.

+The official craft implementation by default tests with 768x768 images (https://github.com/clovaai/CRAFT-pytorch/blob/master/craft.py#L84C5-L84C58)
+`output, _ = model(torch.randn(1, 3, 768, 768).cuda())`

+so if nothing else we can use that as a prior on what size we should feed in if we want the best results out of craft without having to do any tuning.
+That said, "the most performance you get without without tweaking the weight" is like "the most fun you can have with your pants on", but we will save this for after we do more data augmentations to the input images.

 ### Challenge: currently the character detection labels we have are non rectangular
 - Fixed-size square patches: Force all bounding boxes to be squares with consistent dimensions, even if that means including more whitespace for some characters.
 This ensures consistent scale, but loses aspect ratio information.
 - Augmentation: Use data augmentation to help the network become invariant to aspect ratio and size variations.